What Can I Do About the Rough Skin on My Arms?

 I have these rough little bumps on my upper arms.
 My doctor says they are something called keratosis pilaris and there's no cure.
 I'm embarrassed when I wear short-sleeved T-shirts.
 What should I do?

 Keratosis pilaris (sometimes called "chicken skin") is a common skin condition.
-It happens when a protein called keratin plugs the hair follicles causing white or reddish bumps on the skin that can feel dry and rough like sandpaper.
-Keratosis pilaris (pronounced: care-uh-TOSE-iss pill-AIR-iss) is usually found on the upper arms, thighs, cheeks, and buttocks.
+It happens when a protein called keratin plugs the hair follicles, causing white or reddish bumps on the skin.
+The tiny bumps can feel dry and rough like sandpaper.
+Keratosis pilaris (pronounced: care-uh-TOE-siss pill-AIR-iss) most often is on the upper arms, thighs, cheeks, and buttocks.

-Like acne, keratosis pilaris is a lot more common around puberty, with half or more of all teens affected.
-Often, it goes away as a person grows older.
-It also tends to come and go — for example, someone might notice it more in winter than in summer.
+Like acne, keratosis pilaris is a lot more common around puberty.
+Often, it gets better as a person grows older.
+It also tends to come and go.
+It usually gets worse in winter.

 Keratosis pilaris is genetic.
-So if you have it, chances are a family member has it too (or had it when he or she was younger).
+So if you have it, chances are a family member has it too (or had it when they were younger).
 It's not an infection, though, and it's not contagious.

 - Use a mild, non-soap cleanser on your upper arms when you shower or bathe.

 - Apply a mild over-the-counter moisturizer several times during the day.
-Some doctors suggest trying moisturizers containing lactic acid or salicylic acid can help soften bumps and decrease roughness.
+Moisturizers containing lactic acid or salicylic acid can help soften bumps and decrease roughness.

-If it doesn't help to follow a simple cleansing and moisturizing regimen, talk to your doctor.
+If your skin doesn't get better after following a simple cleansing and moisturizing regimen, talk to your doctor.

 *Names have been changed to protect user privacy.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.